UCF-SST-Lab/AVOID-Autonomous-Vehicle-Operation-Incident-Dataset/asset/rawData/README.md

 2022 | 150|201
 2023 | 1|-
 ### News / Social Media(35):
->Data were obited and collected from differernt websit and app
+>Data were obited and collected from differernt news websit and social media

 Country  |   Number of Collision from News |  Number of Collision Video :-------------------------:|:-------------------------:|:-------------------------: